 A utility navigation can take several forms but is often an extra bar that appears above your regular, primary navigation.
 It’s usually reasonably short, contains smaller text, and might be in an eye-catching color.

-Example of Utility Nav Bars in Action
+Example of Utility Nav Bars for Nonprofit Websites

-The yellow utility bar is used to display links to social media, logins for various stakeholders, and the Contact Us page (which is smartly placed there so that “Give Now” remains the most obvious call to action in the primary nav bar).
+As shown below, the yellow utility bar is used to display links to social media, logins for various stakeholders, and the Contact Us page (which is smartly placed there so that “Give Now” remains the most obvious call to action in the primary nav bar).

 Besides other valuable but not-quite-as-important links, the utility navigation menu can also contain announcements with links to more information.

 Free Spirit Media, for example, uses a utility nav bar with a yellow alert bar to call attention to their COVID-19 response.
-(Some of the rest of the nav bar could probably use some simplification, though!)
+(Some of the rest of the nav bar could definitely use some simplification, though!)

 Incorporating a utility navigation provides extra space to include information that is critical to your nonprofit organization but perhaps isn’t quite significant enough to warrant expanding your main navigation bar.